UbiquityDotNET/Llvm.Libs/ReadMe.md

 Projects using LLVM can then reference the NuGet package to let NuGet download the libraries instead of having to build them.

-Llvm.NET project maintains a [NuGet package](https://www.nuget.org/packages/Llvm.Libs/)
+Llvm.NET project maintains a [NuGet package](http://www.nuget.org/packages/Llvm.Libs/)
-for the official releases of LLVM that are built using this directory. **Thus, you generally don't need to use this yourself.** However, it is made available in case there is a need (like restrictions on external NuGet feeds etc...) so you can create your own copy of the packages but still build projects that reference them.
+package for the official releases of LLVM that are built using this directory. **Thus, you generally don't need to use this yourself.** However, it is made available in case there is a need (like restrictions on external NuGet feeds etc...) so you can create your own copy of the packages but still build projects that reference them.

 ## Usage
 The simplest usage is to use the public NuGet feed and add the "Llvm.Libs" package